 Dear my Glass Tinting Lips-Talk lipstick in #PK007 Preppy Look Rose and #PK006 Modern Chic Rose

 The skincare items I picked up were things that weren’t exactly intended for a ‘one brand haul’, but I thought I’d include them anyway to show that Korean roadshop brands are pretty comprehensive when it comes to cosmetics.
 They basically do everything.
 I purchased two things, the Soon Jung pH 5.5 Relief Toner, because 1) I needed a new toner since the Skinfood sample I had, and the sample of this toner I had, ran out.
 I really enjoyed using the Soon Jung sample I received in my last Korean Beauty Haul, so decided to get the medium sized version (80ml).
 I also got the AC Clean Up Liquid Patch since I’ve heard great things about the range – they’re apparently a pretty affordable dupe for anything Dr Jart.
 Considering I already have a cleanser I’m happy with, I decided to get the liquid patch for point treatment when my skin feels a bit icky.
 (Aka, pizza day at work, and my skin does not like dairy.)

 AC Clean Up Liquid Patch

-Accessories were something I also decided to add to my basket.
-Etude has quite a nice range of brushes, sponges, and other fun devices to apply your makeup with, but I’ve really been loving using puffs recently.
+Accessories were something I also decided to add to my basket for this kbeauty haul, as Etude House has quite a nice range of brushes, sponges, and other fun devices to apply your makeup with, but I’ve really been loving using puffs recently.
 And this little trio from the My Beauty Tool Air Puff range were too cute to pass up.
 I also decided to get 3 of the Laugh Lines Care Patch because I wanted to see if it really did iron out any of the nasolabial impressions I have (ahaha the curse of having cheeks), and also because the design on the front was cute.